 For example, if the divorce decree awarded primary physical custody of your children to your former spouse, and you later learn that he or she has been arrested for illegal drug possession, you may be able to ask the court to modify custody based on these new facts.
 Similarly, if the original divorce judgment required you to pay $2000 in child and spousal support, but you recently got laid off from your job, you can file a motion to temporarily modify support schedules.

 Appeals require specific filing requirements and deadlines.
 A skilled divorce attorney in your state will know how to handle these matters and also provide you with important advice on how to proceed in your divorce.
-Start the appeals process now by getting a free case review from a divorce lawyer.
+Start the appeals process now by getting in touch with an experienced divorce attorney in your area.